dolph/recipes/barbecue/pollo-asado-al-carbon.md

 Prepare a grill with a hot side and a cool side.
 Bring the grill to 325 F degrees.
 Brush the grill grates with oil.

-Cook chicken bone-side down on the hot side of the grill, cover.
+Cook chicken bone-side down on the hot side of the grill for 15 minutes, covered.

 Move chicken to cool side of the grill and cover.
-Cook 20 minutes.
+Cook 15 minutes.

-Turn chicken, baste heavily with marinade, cover and cook on the cool side another 20 minutes.

-Turn chicken, baste heavily with marinade, cover and cook on the hot side another 20 minutes.

-Turn chicken, baste heavily with marinade, cover and cook on the hot side another 20 minutes.
+Continue turning every 15 minutes, basting with marinade each time, until the chicken reach 165 F.

 Serve with: